Best Window Tints: Block the Sun & Make Your Car More Stylish

 Q: How long do window tints last?

-A: A properly-installed window tint should last for many years, particularly if it's metallic or ceramic.
+A properly installed window tint should last for many years, particularly if it's metallic or ceramic.
 Just be sure to follow the manufacturer's instructions and choose a high-quality product.

 Our top pick for the best window tint is the LEXEN 2 Ply Premium Carbon 20 Inches by 100 FeetRoll Window Tint Film.
 It’s high quality and easy to cut and heat shrink.
 It produces a super clean look, and there is no hazing of any kind.

 A less costly alternative is the Protint Windows 5% Shade Color 24 Inches by 10 Feet Window Tint Film Roll.